 The limited liability company in Mexico is one of the most used business forms, both by foreign investors and local entrepreneurs.
 It can also be referred to as the LLC or the S.R.L., after its Spanish name.
 In order to open a limited liability company in Mexico, investors will need to go through a multi-step incorporation procedure, from obtaining the needed authorizations to registering with the relevant Mexican authorities.
 Investors who need help opening a business in the country can request the services provided by our Mexico company registration agents.

-The characteristics of the Mexican LLC
+The characteristics of the Mexican LLC in 2024

 The limited liability company, or Sociedad de Responsabilidad Limitada, S.R.L., is a type of company in Mexico that offers a convenient degree of investor’s protection (liability limited to the amount invested) and that has a low incorporation capital.
 It is founded by two or more shareholders and it can have up to 50 shareholders.